confucius/KanbanGuides/site/content/guide/index.md

   priority: 1.0
 ---

-This work, Open Guide to Kanban, is an adaptation of the Kanban Guide (May 2025 version) from [https://kanbanguides.org/history/kanban-guide-2025/](https://kanbanguides.org "previous"), which is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
+This work, Open Guide to Kanban, is an adaptation of the [Kanban Guide (May 2025 version)](https://kanbanguides.org/history/kanban-guide-2025/), which is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
 The original guide is © 2019-2025 Orderly Disruption Limited, Daniel S. Vacanti, Inc. Changes were made to the original.
-Licensed under CC BY-SA 4.0: [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/). _Portions highlighted in italic are © 2025_ Orderly Disruption Limited, licensed under CC BY-SA 4.0.
+Licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/). _Portions highlighted in italic are © 2025_ Orderly Disruption Limited, licensed under CC BY-SA 4.0.
 All other content is from © 2019-2025 Orderly Disruption Limited, Daniel S. Vacanti, Inc., also licensed under CC BY-SA 4.0.

 ## Preface